Jacksadventure/synth-artifact2/README.md

 > `g++<or clang++ if use clang> -std=c++17 ./erepair.cpp -o erepair`

-Please note that there is another cpp file in the repo called erepair2.cpp, it applies same deltaRepair algorithm with more aggressive pruning strategy make it excellent at truncation completing task.
+Please note that there is another cpp file in the repo called erepair2.cpp, it applies same epsilonRepair algorithm with more aggressive pruning strategy make it excellent at truncation completing task.
 You can also choose it to compile if needed.
 ## Command-Line Arguments

 ### 👀Usage

 #### Start with Java version
 ###### Repair a file using the given algorithm
-> `java -jar erepair -r -i <inputfile> [-o <outputdir>] -a <algorithm,use erepair for lauch deltaRepair process>`
+> `java -jar erepair -r -i <inputfile> [-o <outputdir>] -a <algorithm,use erepair for lauch epsilonRepair process>`

 ###### Mutate all files in directory